jaspershen-lab/jaspershen-lab/content/authors/Students_example/_index.md

 - Graduate Students
 ---

-We are recuiting graduate students.
-Please contact us if you are interested in our research.
+We are recruiting graduate students.
+Please [contact us](https://www.shen-lab.org/news/2023-11-23-recruitment/) if you are interested in our research.